 CLICK HERE FOR A LEASE QUOTE

 Key Features of a Municipal Lease

 Fast, simple & cost effective.
 Lease approvals and documentation are very inexpensive to initiate.
-Lease transactions can be approved and lease documentation supplied within 24-48 hours.
+Lease transactions can be approved and lease documentation supplied within 3-5 business days.
 Lease Purchase transactions can normally be finalized within 7-10 business days.

 100% financing to include delivery and installation costs.
 Vendors are paid promptly upon funding of the lease.

 Equipment and Real Property financed through a tax-exempt lease may be funded into escrow to facilitate project financing or progress payment requirements.